afzhussain1/group-assignment-python-code/README.md

 - Count the frequency of each token.
 - Retrieve and display the top 30 most frequent tokens.
 - token

+question 2 chapter 1 and 1.1

+Overview

+This Python script processes a given string by separating digits and letters, converting specific characters to their ASCII codes, and then displaying the results.
+The script provides:

+    Conversion of even digits to their ASCII codes.
+    Conversion of uppercase letters to their ASCII codes.
+    Output of the processed results along with predefined ASCII codes for even numbers and uppercase letters.

+Functions
+process_string(s)

+Processes the input string s and returns two processed strings:

+    Digits: Even digits are converted to their ASCII codes, while odd digits remain unchanged.
+    Letters: Uppercase letters are converted to their ASCII codes, while lowercase letters remain unchanged.

+Parameters:

+    s (str): The input string to be processed.

+Returns:

+    processed_number (str): A string with even digits converted to ASCII codes and odd digits unchanged. processed_letters (str): A string with uppercase letters converted to ASCII codes and lowercase letters unchanged.

+get_ascii_codes()

+Generates and returns two dictionaries:

+    ASCII codes for even digits: Mapping of even digits ('0', '2', '4', '6', '8') to their ASCII codes.
+    ASCII codes for uppercase letters: Mapping of uppercase letters ('A' to 'Z') to their ASCII codes.

+Returns:

+    ascii_even_numbers (dict): A dictionary where keys are even digits and values are their ASCII codes. ascii_uppercase_letters (dict): A dictionary where keys are uppercase letters and values are their ASCII codes

 ## Prerequisites

 Before running the script, ensure you have the following installed: